 This is a collection of images I could find.
 From the top going left to right,

 The saviour, this bot features a 6-DOF robotic arm, fully custom built from Acrylic sheets.
 It has a PIC 18F series (mid range 8-bit CPUs) controller to do the control applications.
 The direction signal were given by serial port of the computer to the UART of the controller.

-This image needs not naming… Team NEXGEN!!
+This image needs no naming… Team NEXGEN!!

 The next one is the gripper sitting at the top of the robotic arm.
-This took a surprising amount of time to build from design to implementation it took an entire day.
+This took a surprising amount of time to build from design to implementation.
+It took an entire day.
 So I thought it should go up in the list.
 It is controlled by a single servo motor.
 Next to it is the prototype of that gripper in paper.

-The next two Images are from the building of chassis for both the bots.
+The next two images are from the building of chassis for both the bots.

 The best part was that the events would take place in the night.
 Form 11 pm till dawn.
 IIT in the night is a great spot to be in especially during the fest seasons..
 Its rather romantic.
-Now since we has the hardware ready I had to hop down to Vijay’s house to wake him up for the battle ahead which he should fight along side me.
-Neither of us knew that was when the plot was thickening and the real show was yet to begin.
+Now since we have the hardware ready I had to hop down to Vijay’s house to wake him up for the battle ahead, which he should fight along side me.
+Neither of us knew that, that was when the plot was thickening and the real show was yet to begin.